Stormy9/Stormy9.github.io/CS460/hwk_02/more_fun_git_branching.md

 This screenshot, I just did, to show that simply making a new `branch`, doesn't change your git `status`...
 <a href="https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_68.PNG">![screenshot of step 68](https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_68.PNG)</a>
 ... but as illustrated above, you can `push` it anyway!
-(I'd found this out in playing around... but when I decided to document what I'd learned, I forgot to illustrate that in the earlier screenshots!
-But wanted to show it, so I don't forget.)
+*(I'd found this out in playing around... but when I decided to document what I'd learned, I forgot to illustrate that in the earlier screenshots!
+But wanted to show it, so I don't forget.)*

+I left in my "errors" of not being (possibly) in the "right" `branch` when doing various things -- like making or `push`ing a `branch` -- to show that it really doesn't (seem to) matter.   [=

 <br>